 |Broad match modifier|

 What it does: Previously, broad match modifiers made it so that, in order to trigger your ads, specific words (or close variants) must be present in the search query.
-However, broad match modifiers are no longer supported.
+However, broad match modifiers are no longer supported and can't be added to your ad groups.
 Keywords that you already created with broad match modifier syntax are now treated as phrase match keywords.
 Operators will no longer apply to a single term within the keyword.
 So, if you use a keyword such as +landscape services, the operator will now apply to both words, like +landscape +services or “landscape services.”

 What it does: Phrase match triggers your ad when all of the words in your keyword, or close variants, match words in a user's search query even if other words are present in that query.
 The words can be present in the search query in exactly the same order or re-ordered if the intent of the search query matches that of your keyword.